jpsim/presto_ios/README.md

-# Presto iPhone app
+# Presto for iOS

-Unofficial [Presto](http://prestocard.ca) iPhone app.
+Unofficial [Presto](http://prestocard.ca) iOS app.
 Pretty unexciting right now.
 Currently only shows the current balance on a Presto card.
 Works with both registered and unregistered cards.

 Soon, this will allow you to: